VoigtLab/dnaplotlib/README.md

 If you make use of DNAplotlib in any publications, we kindly ask that the following paper is cited:

-<a href="http://pubs.acs.org/doi/abs/10.1021/acssynbio.6b00252">Der B.S., Glassey E., Bartley B.A., Enghuus C., Goodman D.B., Gordon D.B., Voigt C.A., Gorochowski T.E., "DNAplotlib: programmable visualization of genetic designs and associated data", _ACS Synthetic Biology_, 2016.</a>
+<a href="http://pubs.acs.org/doi/abs/10.1021/acssynbio.6b00252">Der B.S., Glassey E., Bartley B.A., Enghuus C., Goodman D.B., Gordon D.B., Voigt C.A., Gorochowski T.E., "DNAplotlib: programmable visualization of genetic designs and associated data", _ACS Synthetic Biology_, 2016.
+(DOI: 10.1021/acssynbio.6b00252)</a>

 ## Installation
 The DNAplotlib library is contained within the `dnaplotlib.py` file in the `lib` directory and requires Python 2.6 and matplotlib 1.2 or newer.
 To install add the location of this file to your `PYTHONPATH` and you are good to: `import dnaplotlib`